-Sometimes I think the AGW crowd is like a swarm of locusts, moving from field to field.
-It’s actually a great strategy because there’s always going to be some location on earth where some kind of extreme is occurring — though, in most places, the weather is tranquil the majority of the time.
+Sometimes I think Climate Ambulance Chasers are like a swarm of locusts, moving from field to field.
+It’s actually a great strategy because there’s always going to be some location on the earth where some kind of extreme is occurring — though, in most places, the weather is tranquil the majority of the time.
 If it wasn’t, there wouldn’t be so many people on the planet, which I suspect is another agenda that drives all this.
 Simply find a place where a rare event is occurring, then blast headlines that claim it’s because man is destroying the planet.

 It’s disaster du jour.
 The West Coast drought is bad, and in some places as bad as we have seen in the time of accurate records.
 But low lake levels are not being helped by atrocious planning or policies that value smelt over people (example: allowing a river that could be used for farming and civilian water supplies to not be properly utilized to protect a creature called the Delta smelt).

 Let’s go back three years to Texas and the southern Great Plains and the talk of a new dust bowl.
-Last year, we said the drought was going to start reversing.
+Last year we said the drought was going to begin reversing.
 I even wrote this: “The Coming Nine Months: Mud in the Eye of the So-Called ‘Permanent’ Drought?”

-This continues to reverse.
-But do you hear anyone who has turned the focus to the California drought pointing out that the hysteria in the southern Plains is reversing?
-The same type of thing happened in the 1950s — hot and dry in the southern Plains, then relief with the El Niño late in the decade.
+It continues to reverse.
+But do you hear anyone who has turned the focus to the California drought pointing out that the hysteria in the Southern Plains is reversing?
+The same type of thing happened in the 1950s — hot and dry in the Southern Plains, then relief with the El Niño late in the decade.

-To be sure, the Pacific, which is going through a similar cycle as the 1950s when it suddenly cooled, then warmed for a couple of years, will cool again.
+To be sure, the Pacific, which is going through a similar cycle as the 1950s when it suddenly cooled and then warmed for a couple of years, will cool again.
 And with so many more people living in the South and in California, this is an adaptation-to-nature problem, not a let’s-all-act-to-change-nature problem as it’s being advertised.
-But the media blindly follows the radical missive of the AGW agenda, so the disaster du jour rules the headlines.
+But the media blindly follow the radical missive of the climate agenda, so the disaster du jour rules the headlines.

 A lot of this is like the ozone scare we hear about all the time.
 Back in 1992, Al Gore was very concerned about the ozone hole opening up.
-What was amazing to me is that, if it’s opening up again, it had to have closed.
-So whenever we hear about the ozone hole opening up, how come no one in the media asks, “Well, why did it close up so it can open up again; isn’t that natural?”
+What puzzled me is that if it was opening again, at some point it had to have closed up.
+So whenever we hear about the expanding ozone hole, how come no one in the media asks, “Well, why did it shut to begin with?
+Isn’t that natural?”

 What about the Arctic ice cap?
 Over the past two summers it has not melted nearly as much as it did before, so it’s not reaching as deep a negative anomaly, even as it was supposed to have practically disappeared.